Ambon, Banda Sea & Forgotten Islands Itinerary

 When is the best time to visit the Banda Sea?
 Dry season in the Banda Sea runs from approximately May to November, with more likelihood of rain in the months of January and February.
 The temperature is quite constant between 27°C and 32°C, the best time to visit for diving is between September and November, this is generally the time with the best chance of spotting schooling scalloped Hammerheads!

 Check List of what to bring?
-PASSPORT, Dive cards, log books, Sun lotion, hats, sunglasses, book, MP3/Tablet, camera chargers, memory sticks/SD cards, personal beverages, CASH for any Trip extras; beer, massage, equipment rental, nitrox, and tip for the crew.
+PASSPORT, Dive certification card, log books, Sunscreen, hats, sunglasses, book, MP3/Tablet, camera chargers, memory sticks/SD cards, and CASH for any travel necessities.

 Do I need a visa?
 Visa Exemption or Visa on Arrival (VoA); many countries now receive a free 30 days on arrival, some pay USD35 to obtain VoA, others will have to obtain Visa BEFORE Arrival.
 Passport; ensure your passport is in good order, has enough pages, is valid for at least 6 months, and that you are able to enter Indonesia.
 Check with your local Indonesia Embassy if unsure.